treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 Copying file1.txt to file2.txt
 ```

-But if someone called our program with three arguments:
+But if someone called our program with three arguments, they won't see an error:

 ```bash
 $ my_program.py file1.txt file2.txt file3.txt
 Copying file1.txt to file2.txt
 ```

-They won't see an error
-The reason is that we're not validating that we receive exactly 2 arguments.
+There's no error because we're not validating that we've received exactly 2 arguments.

-If we were using multiple assignment, we would be validating that we receive exactly the expected number of arguments:
+If we use multiple assignment instead of hard coded indexes, the assignment will verify that we receive exactly the expected number of arguments:

 ```python
 import sys